agilecustoms/release/docs/features/semantic-commits.md

 docs: add more examples to README
 ```

 ==> new patch version.
-Commit message is not reflected in release notes,
+Due to angular preset limitation, commit message is not reflected in release notes,
 specifically no section `Documentation` nor `Bug Fixes` just title with version number

 ### conventionalcommits